 MATH 376 is not available for challenge.

-MATH 376 covers basic concepts, methods and techniques for solving ordinary differential equations (ODEs), and considers applications of ODEs in different areas.
+Mathematics 376 covers basic concepts, methods and techniques for solving ordinary Differential Equations (ODEs), and considers applications of ODEs in different areas.

 Part I: First-order Differential Equations

 - Unit 2: Directly Integrable Ordinary Differential Equations Resolved in Terms of the Derivative

 - Unit 4: Reduction to Exact Equations: Integrating Factors

 - Unit 5: First-order Equations not Resolved with Respect to the Derivative: Parametric Solutions

 - Unit 6: Initial Value Problems for a Single First-order Differential Equation

 Part II: Systems of Ordinary Differential Equations with Constant Coefficients